 - What’s celebrated, and what’s quietly ignored

-5 ways culture drives absenteeism
+5 ways workplace culture drives absenteeism

 1. Toxic environments drive people away